WHAT IS THE AUDITION PROCESS?

 Audition groups are only open for viewing by the directing team and the families of those auditioning in that group.
 You may videotape your own student’s audition only.

-Please make sure your rehearsal conflicts are included on your audition form, as date conflicts brought up after casting is complete are considered non-excused; unless the director personally excuses the absence.
-If you are unsure of a certain conflict or if it is flexible, please note the dates as “negotiable”, and a team member will contact you to clarify.
-If a conflict is non-negotiable for you then please note as a “firm” conflict.
+Please make sure your rehearsal conflicts are included on your audition form, as date conflicts brought up after casting is complete are considered non-excused.
+If you are unsure of a certain conflict or if it is flexible, please note the dates as “negotiable,” and a team member will contact you to clarify.
+If a conflict is non-negotiable, then please note as a “firm” conflict.
 If a cast member misses any rehearsals during the run-through process (later in the rehearsal schedule), dress rehearsals (tech week), or shows that was not disclosed on the audition form, they will only be eligible to audition for a ensemble/chorus role in the next National Youth Theater production for which they try out.
 An exception to this policy will be made for emergencies and excused illnesses.

 For auditions, we recommend wearing comfortable but nice clothing.
 Comfortable shoes or dance shoes are also recommended but not required.
 Same dress is recommended for callbacks.
 However, if you are called back as dancer, and you have dance shoes, please wear them as well.
 Dressing up as a character is not encouraged.